teamg4it/g4it/services/documentation/content/1-getting-started/1-getting-started-as-a-user/2-module-information-system/1-collect_data.md

 #### Notes

-1. Clusters = Sum of physical resources.
+1. a Clusters can be consider as a sum of physical resources.
-2. In containerized/dynamic environments, allocate based on actual usage when possible.
+2. In dynamic environments (for example in a containerized environment), allocate based on actual usage when possible, using Custom Allocation Factor.
-3. Private cloud resources are considered "owned" once allocated—even if unused.
+3. Private cloud resources are considered "owned" once allocated — even if unused.
-4. Developer laptops can be modeled as Virtual Equipment.
+4. Developer laptops can be modeled as Virtual Equipment in proportion to their use during the development phases.
 5. Dedicated application servers should be treated as 100% allocated Virtual Equipment.

 ### Data for Informational Purposes